DiscoverDataScience.org

 • Participate in code reviews to ensure code quality and share best practices and experiences with the team

-Machine Learning Engineer experience and skills
+Machine Learning Engineer Experience and Skills

 Machine learning engineers are generally expected to have at least a master’s degree, and sometimes a Ph.D. in computer science or related fields.
 Advanced knowledge of mathematics and data analytical skills are critical components of a machine learning engineer’s background.
-Because processes and results must be communicated to management and/or outside stakeholders, ML engineers must also have strong written and oral communication skills.
-Specific experience and knowledge typically required by hiring employers may also include the following:

 • Experience with machine learning platforms such as Microsoft Azure, Google Cloud, IBM Watson, and Amazon